Darren Sawatzky: Coach

 Since 2015, Sawatzky has coached the indoor Tacoma Stars.

 On August 31, 2016, Sawatzky was hired as the interim head coach of the Guam national football team.

 On December 12, 2018, Sawatzky was named the head coach of FC Tucson in USL League One.

 On November 6, 2019, he was named the head coach and sporting director of the Richmond Kickers.

+On 15 June 2026, he announced that he had parted ways with the Kickers after nearly seven seasons as head coach, and he will be appointed as head coach of USL League One expansion club Sporting Cascades FC after the club triggered his buyout clause from his contract at Richmond.